 - Improved diagnostics and patient outcomes including more accurate prescribing and higher patient satisfaction scores.

-What are the Key Functions of an EMR System?
+Key Functions of EMR Systems

 Physician access to patient information, such as diagnoses, allergies, lab results, and medications.